msapwz/DeforestationDetection/README.md

 After completing Step 1, follow the instructions below:

 1. **Tile Selection:** Carefully review and manually select the highest quality tiles for use in the subsequent steps of the pipeline.
+The selected tile IDs are recorded in the `selected.txt` file for exact replication of the data.

 2. **Execute Remaining Steps:** With the optimal tiles selected, proceed to execute Steps 2, 3, 4, and 5.